rhazari/DateTimeLib/README.md

 # DateTime Library
-A light weight date time library over ctime
+A light weight date time library wrapper over ctime

 Google test will be downloaded from GitHub and built with the project